 If I said I was able to just do exactly what I did at my old house in my new house for washing diapers, I would be lying.
-To be honest, I still don’t have my routine perfected.
-I am having a heck of a time with this new washer, especially with getting enough water in my load of laundry.
+We had a heck of a time with my new washer, especially with getting enough water in my load of laundry.
 We are getting there, though.

 Within two wash cycles, I realized I had a problem.
 They smelled great out of the washer, decent out of the dryer, but the second my son wet or soiled them, they smelled AWFUL.
 It was clear they were not getting perfectly clean.

 In this sort of situation, many people are quick to say their diapers need to be stripped.
 They say it must be detergent build-up, or if they believe detergent build-up is a myth, then it must be hard water mineral build-up!